United States obscenity law: Legal issues and definitions

 The sale and distribution of obscene materials had been prohibited in most American states since the early 19th century, and by federal law since 1873.
 Adoption of obscenity laws in the United States at the federal level in 1873 was largely due to the efforts of Anthony Comstock, who created and led the New York Society for the Suppression of Vice.
 Comstock's intense efforts led to the passage of an anti-obscenity statute known as the Comstock Act which made it a crime to distribute "obscene" material through the post.
 It also prohibited the use of the mail for distribution of birth control devices and information.
 Comstock was appointed postal inspector to enforce the new law.
 Twenty-four states passed similar prohibitions on materials distributed within the states.
 The law criminalized not only sexually explicit material, but also material dealing with birth control and abortion.
-However, the legislation did not define "obscenity", which was left to the courts to determine on a case by case basis.
+However, the legislation did not define "obscenity", which was left to the courts to determine on a case-by-case basis.

-In the United States, the suppression or limitation of what is defined as obscenity raises issues of rights to freedom of speech and of the press protected by the First Amendment to the Constitution of the United States.
-The Supreme Court has ruled that obscenity is not protected by the First Amendment, but that the courts still need to determine whether material in question in each case is obscene.
+In the United States, the suppression or limitation of what is defined as obscenity raises issues of freedom of speech and of the press, both of which are protected by the First Amendment to the Constitution of the United States.
+The Supreme Court has ruled that obscenity is not protected by the First Amendment, but the courts must determine in each case whether the material in question is obscene.
+Erotic art (including "classic nude forms" such as Michelangelo's David statue) and less respected commercial pornography are generally not considered obscene.

-Legally, a distinction is made between socially permitted material and discussions that the public can access on the one hand and obscenity, access to which should be denied, on the other.
-There does exist a classification of those acceptable materials and discussions that the public should be allowed to engage in, and the access to that same permitted material—which in the areas of sexual materials ranges between the permitted areas of erotic art (which usually includes "classic nude forms" such as Michelangelo's David statue) and the generally less respected commercial pornography.
-The legal distinction between artistic nudity and permitted commercial pornography (which includes sexual penetration) deemed "protected forms of speech", versus "obscene acts", which are illegal acts and separate from those permitted areas, is usually predicated on cultural factors.
-However, no such specific objective distinction exists outside of legal decisions in federal court cases where a specific action is deemed to fit the classification of obscene and thus illegal.
-The difference between erotic art and (protected) commercial pornography, vs. that which is legally obscene (and thus not covered by 1st Amendment protection), appears to be subject to decisions within local US federal districts and contemporary moral standards.